Multiflavor Mott insulators in quantum materials and ultracold atoms: Modern quantum material realization of emergent Kugel-Khomskii physics

 Apart from the breathing kagom\'{e} magnet here, the breathing pyrochlore magnet can also be understood in a similar fashion.
 A recent interest of the breathing pyrochlore magnet is Ba$_3$Yb$_2$Zn$_5$O$_{11}$ that is in the strong breathing limit.
 Due to the strong spin-orbit coupling of the Yb $4f$ electrons, the local Hamiltonian on the smaller tetrahedron is not a simple Heisenberg model.
 Nevertheless, the understanding from the irreducible representation of the tetrahedral group should still be applicable and has already been applied to the experiments~\cite{dissanayake2021understanding}.
+The similar breathing structure occurs in the lacunar spinels~\cite{Kim_2014,PhysRevB.104.224425} where many distinct and interesting properties emerge from the clusterization of electrons and the effective $J$-moments on the tetrahedra.